nibinkjoseph/SQL-Tableau-Integration-Project/README.md

 # SQL-Tableau-Integration-Project

-/*Select the information from the “dept_no” column of the “departments” table.*/ SELECT dept_no
+Select the information from the “dept_no” column of the “departments” table.
+SELECT dept_no
 FROM departments;